-John Bolton's written note on troops to Colombia raises eyebrows
+John Bolton's written note on 'troops to Colombia' raises eyebrows

 VENEZUELA OPPOSITION LEADER CALLS FOR MORE PROTESTS

-Bolton was holding the legal pad in full view of the White House press corps while he and Treasury Secretary Steven Mnuchin announced the imposition of sanctions on Venezuela's state-owned oil company PDVSA, a move aimed at increasing the pressure on President Nicolas Maduro to step aside in favor of the opposition leader of the country's National Assembly, Juan Guaido.
+Bolton was holding the legal pad in full view of the White House press corps while he and Treasury Secretary Steven Mnuchin announced the imposition of sanctions on Venezuela's state-owned oil company PDVSA, a move aimed at increasing the pressure on disputed president Nicolas Maduro to step aside in favor of opposition leader Juan Guaido.

+"We have continued to expose the corruption of Maduro and his cronies, and today's action ensures they can no longer loot the assets of the Venezuelan people," Bolton said, adding that he expected Monday's actions would result in more than $11 billion in lost export proceeds over the next year.

 CLICK HERE TO GET THE FOX NEWS APP

-"We have continued to expose the corruption of Maduro and his cronies, and today's action ensures they can no longer loot the assets of the Venezuelan people," Bolton said, adding that he expects he expected Monday's actions would result in more than $11 billion in lost export proceeds over the next year.

-Bolton also warned the Maduro government that it would face a "significant response" if any harm came to U.S. diplomatic personnel, Guaido or the National Assembly.
+Bolton also warned the Maduro government that it would face a "significant response" if any harm came to U.S. diplomatic personnel, Guaido or the opposition-held National Assembly.

+The U.S. has recognized Guaido as Venezuela's interim president, along with more than 20 other countries.
+Russia, China, Turkey, Iran and Cuba are among the countries backing Maduro.

 Fox News' John Roberts, Jennifer Griffin and The Associated Press contributed to this report.